geph-official/sosistab2/src/multiplex/README.md

 The next tricky part, given this, is having `tick()` run immediately after an incoming event.
 This is done by the external loop also polling a `ManualResetEvent` or similar inside the `StreamState` in addition to the ticking timer.

 There can be one huge loop at the multiplex level that simply loops through everything calling `tick()`.
 This saves on wakeups.
 On a busy server this just degenerates into calling `tick()` constantly (perhaps with a rate limit, like once per ms), but that's perfectly okay.

+A final tricky thing is handling stream opens.
+This is done by the client adding a stream in the pre-syn-sent state into the connection table, then returning the Stream handle to it.
+Before returning, it waits until the stream enters the connected state.
+Everything else will be taken care of by the usual ticking etc workflow.